 The change to LEDs is also happening in the specialty lighting market, though less-efficient bulbs (i.e., incandescents and halogens) continue to dominate the specialty market.
 In fact, a smaller percentage of specialty bulbs purchased were energy efficient in PY8 than in PY6 (25% compared to 35%).
 However, a much greater percentage of specialty bulbs purchased were LEDs in PY8 than in PY6 (19% compared to 4%).
-As manufacturers discontinue their production of specialty bulbs purchased in PY8 were CFLs compared to 31% in PY6.
+As manufacturers discontinue their production of specialty CFLs in favor of LEDs and the Residential Lighting Program dropped its discounts, only 6% of specialty bulbs purchased in PY8 were CFLs compared to 31% in PY6.